pemn/vtk_reserves/README.md

 ## Maturity
 This solution is under active development.
+Its intended for academic purposes and comparison.
+Its not yet suited for production use.
 ## How to install
 First, install a python distribution such as [WinPython](https://winpython.github.io/).
 Download all files from this repository root to a local folder with execute permissions.
 On Windows this means a folder outside the user directories, because locations such as Downloads, Documents, Desktop, etc do not allow .cmd files to run.